ARC Blueprint: A Simple Way Change Tends to Unfold

 A — Align

-This stage is about getting honest.
-It isn’t about finding answers.
-It’s about noticing what’s already true.
+This is about getting honest.
+It isn’t so much about finding answers, but noticing what’s already true.

 Who are you beneath expectations?